 The Duke Divinity School Women’s Center supports women in Christian ministry through fellowship, education, advocacy, academics, and outreach.
 We aim to bring awareness of gender concerns to the broader Duke Divinity Community, in order to empower all students for fruitful Christian ministry.

-The Women’s Center serves as a clearinghouse for information on a variety of issues affecting women and provides opportunities for interaction, networking, challenge and growth, as well as a sacred space for those in the community who experience struggles in their lives or ministries.
+Since 1974, The Women’s Center serves as a clearinghouse for information on a variety of issues affecting women and provides opportunities for interaction, networking, challenge and growth, as well as a sacred space for those in the community who experience struggles in their lives or ministries.
 The Women’s Center continues to affirm the Imago Dei in women and men, and views the participation of women as essential in all aspects of the body of Christ.

 Jill Raitt Lecture Series

 A distinguished speaker is invited to speak at the Divinity School in a formal lecture, in honor of Jill Raitt, the first tenured female faculty.
+Listen to past lectures on iTunes U.

 Each semester, the Women’s Center organizes a panel discussion on a wide-range of topics such as “Faith and Bodies,” “Theology of Feminism,” “The Church and Homosexuality,” “Ethics, Theology, and Civil Engagement,” as well as many others.
+Listen to past panel discussions on iTunes U.

 Each year, the Women’s Center sponsors a women’s week with activities that celebrate women.
 The week includes a Women’s Center-led Chapel service in Goodson, in which a female-student is invited to preach.
 Other events concerning women's issues are scheduled throughout the week.